6 April 1937

-Perhaps Merle came to prominence to many in 1966 with 'Swinging Doors' and 'The Bottle Let Me Down'.
+Merle Haggard came to prominence to many in 1966 with 'Swinging Doors' and 'The Bottle Let Me Down'.
 Although not his first hits, they were among three hits he had that year in the Top Ten.
 Later hits followed, including 'Branded Man', 'I Threw Away the Rose', 'Mama Tried', 'Today I Started Loving You Again', 'Working Man Blues', 'The Fightin' Side of Me', 'Okie from Muskogee' and 'If We Make It Through December'.
 The last two songs seem also to have had a major impact in America.
-The former song spoke particularly to political conservatives and to military folk.
-It perhaps also spoke to majority anti-hippy feelings at the time.
-The latter song’s effect in 1975 is described below.

 Merle Haggard was pardoned in 1972 by California Governer Reagan for his past crimes.
 "If We Make It Through December" was a classic song that really touched the depth of the poverty of some in recession times.
 In 2005 he released "Chicago Wind" which included an anti Iraq war song.